Moulin Rouge Tickets: how to buy and prices

 Perfect if you want to live in first person the experience of attending the famous cabaret of the Moulin Rouge.
 Enjoy the experience while tasting a dinner menu and champagne.

-Why I like this option: this is the cheapest option to experience live the magic of this Parisian cabaret.
+Why I like this option: this is the essential option to experience live the magic of this Parisian cabaret.

 Recommended if... you want to attend a show at the Moulin Rouge at the best price.

-If you want to live the experience of dining in this cabaret go ahead, but do not do it looking for excellence in the kitchen because what you will find will be something correct and enjoyable, but no more.
-Keep in mind that the tables at the Moulin Rouge are shared, so if you want to enjoy an intimate dinner this is not the best option.
+If you want to live the experience of dining in this cabaret go ahead, but do not do it looking for excellence in the kitchen because what you will find is something correct and enjoyable, but no more.
+Keep in mind, moreover, that the tables at the Moulin Rouge are shared so if you want to enjoy an intimate dinner is not the best option.

 What time is the Moulin Rouge show?